wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

 }]
 ```

-This container references the type that was created in the last step, and an error will occur if the type does not exist when the container is created.
-In order to create the OMF container in the Edge Storage, the JSON should be stored as a file with the name OmfCreateContainer.json and the following curl script run:
+This container references the type that was created in the last step.
+An error will occur if the type does not exist when the container is created.
+In order to create the OMF container in the Edge Storage, store the JSON file with the name OmfCreateContainer.json, and run the following curl script:

 ```bash
 curl -i -d "@OmfCreateContainer.json" -H "Content-Type: application/json" -H "producertoken: x " -H "omfversion: 1.1" -H "action: create" -H "messageformat: json" -H "messagetype: container" -X POST http://localhost:5590/api/v1/tenants/default/namespaces/default/omf/